ndgallo/Kjelstad_FjordCommunities/README.md

 3_stat_analysis.R: this script contains code used in data analysis, model fitting, and multivariate analysis for the manuscript

 Key dataframes produced and used are: CPUE_catchweight, species_matrix_sqrt, catch_nMDS, env_fit, env_df, env_mod

-The .xlsx file also FjordCommunities_variables_static.xlsx also contains important station and sample metadata.